.NET on Raspberry Pi lets us run C# applications on Linux and ARM architecture.

-.NET is available on ARM-7 or higher architectures.
-This means it is available on Raspberry Pi 2, 3, 4 and Zero 2 W. However, it will not work on Raspberry Pi 1 and Zero W.
+.NET is available for modern ARM architectures.
+In practice, it works on Raspberry Pi 2 or higher and Zero 2 W, but not on Raspberry Pi 1 or Zero W.

 In the case of Raspberry Pi, it won’t be as simple as on Ubuntu, since .NET is not available in the platform’s package managers.
 To install it, the easiest way is to run the dotnet-install script, which we can do with the following command: